collectiverealms/collectiverealms/ta.md

 ~ ~ ~

 “Good riddance,” thought Frippy, “He deserved it.
-He was a…” he cut himself short.
-He was my friend… or, at least I think he was… thought Frippy.
-And hey, wait a minute… How many evil threats had he killed?
+He was a…” he cut himself short. *He was my friend… or, at least I think he was…* thought Frippy. *And hey, wait a minute… How many evil threats had he killed?
 Just how many were there?
 Dozens?
 How is that possible?
-Has the world always been in mortal danger at all times, and I just never realized it?”
-These thoughts swirling in his head, Frippy looked into the water one last time…
+Has the world always been in mortal danger at all times, and I just never realized it?* These thoughts swirling in his head, Frippy looked into the water one last time…

 ~ ~ ~